huggingface/blog/community-update.md

 ## What's next

 Of course, it's only the beginning.
-We will listen to the community feedback to add new features and improve the community tab in the future.
+We will listen to the community feedback to add new features and improve the community tab regularly.
 Today is a great time to open your first discussion/PR.